freaksem/woltTask/README.md

 #Setup
-Before run application wait for downloading dependencies by gradle.
+Before running application wait for downloading dependencies by gradle.

 For testing, you can run WoltApplication.kt and send post request to http://localhost:8080/api/schedule via Postman or something like this.